-Your publications, print materials, and online content need to be clear and creative.
-They need to work for you — to instruct, entertain, and persuade.
-They need to be excellent.
-You can dramatically improve your online and print communications with the help of an experienced and detail-oriented editor and wordsmith, particularly someone with deep expertise in design and today’s best technology practices.
+Your documents, publications, and web content need to be clear and creative.
+They need to instruct and persuade.
+You can dramatically improve your online and print communications with the help of an experienced and detail-oriented editor and writer, particularly one with deep expertise in design and today’s best technology practices.
 That’s who you’ll find here!

-Using expert skills and a well-informed perspective based on more than 15 years of freelance experience, Douglas Cramer Creative serves individuals, businesses, and non-profit organizations.
+Using expert skills and a well-informed perspective based on more than 20 years of communications industry experience, Douglas Cramer Creative serves individuals, businesses, and non-profit organizations.

-High-quality print publications and online content sometimes begin with improving and re-tooling existing content, and sometimes begin with the creation of new material.
-As an editor, writer, designer, and project manager, I can help clarify your critical editorial needs, recommend creative options, and build on what is already working well.
+High-quality online and print publications begin with either improving and re-tooling existing content or with the creation of new material.
+As a writer, editor, designer, and project manager, I can help clarify your editorial needs, recommend creative options, and build on what is already working well.

-Send an email introduction — and, if you’d like, include a request to schedule a free introductory call — and we can begin identifying together the solutions that best meet your needs.
-Responsive and efficient remote collaboration is another specialty of mine.
+Send me an email — and request a free introductory meeting — and we can start identifying the solutions that best meet your needs.
+Responsive and efficient remote collaboration is a specialty.
 I look forward to serving you!